ctb/titus-blog/src/thoughts-on-assemblathon-2.rst

 lack of funding for this stuff.
 In part the lack of funding is because biologists *still* treat computation with disdain even as they try to hire people adept at computation [#abby]_.
-But in large part it's because the people doing the computation never both to express this uncertainty upwards, which means it never makes into the high-poobah ranks of biology.
+But in large part it's because the people doing the computation never bother to express this uncertainty upwards, which means it never makes into the high-poobah ranks of biology.
 I get a lot of flak from collaborators for doing so, but over the long term they watch the results morph in